sdikyarts/bambangshop/README.md

 Both are actually being used together.
 The lazy_static! { static ref SUBSCRIBERS } is implementing the Singleton pattern, while DashMap provides thread-safety.
 You need both - the Singleton ensures a single global instance, while DashMap handles concurrent access safely.
 Replacing DashMap would require implementing your own thread-safe collection, which would be reinventing what DashMap already provides efficiently.

 #### Reflection Publisher-2
+Based on my experience implementing BambangShop's services and controllers, here are my reflections:
+1. Separating Service and Repository from Model:
+The separation follows the Single Responsibility Principle.
+Models should only represent data structures, while Services handle business logic and Repositories manage data persistence.
+This separation makes the code more maintainable - we can modify business rules in Services without touching data storage logic in Repositories or data structures in Models.
+For example, in BambangShop, the NotificationService handles subscription logic while SubscriberRepository handles the actual storage, keeping concerns cleanly separated.

+2. Using Only Models:
+Without separation, each Model would need to handle data structure, business logic, and storage.
+For example, the Subscriber model would need subscription logic, notification sending, and storage management.
+This creates tight coupling - changes to notification logic could affect storage code.
+The Program model would need to know about Subscriber internals to notify them, violating encapsulation.
+The complexity grows exponentially as models interact more, making the code harder to maintain and test.

+3. Postman Experience:
+Postman has been invaluable for testing BambangShop's endpoints.
+Key helpful features:
+- Collections: Organizing related requests (subscribe/unsubscribe) together
+- Environment variables: Storing the base URL to easily switch between local/deployed
+- Request history: Tracking failed attempts while debugging
+- Response validation: Verifying correct status codes and JSON responses
+- Request chaining: Testing subscriber notification flow end-to-end

 #### Reflection Publisher-3